Loading...

 OR

-• A Religious Exemption Letter provided by the OMAFRA Appeal Tribunal (provide with application submission)
+• A Religious Exemption Letter provided by the OMAFRA Appeal Tribunal (include with application submission)

-• 25 acres of land or more, assessed as ‘Farm’, as indicated by the most current Municipal Property Assessment Notice or Municipal Tax Bill (provide with application submission)
+• 25 acres of land or more, assessed as ‘Farm’, as indicated by the most current Municipal Property Assessment Notice or Municipal Tax Bill in the name of the farm business (include with application submission)

 • OR

-• An income exemption from the Farm Property Class Tax Rate Program (provided with application submission)
+• An income exemption from the Farm Property Class Tax Rate Program (i.e., Start-up farm businesses, Business structure change, Not a normal production year, Age/Illness/Death of a spouse) (provide with application submission).

 • Soil sampling, analysis, and mapping